Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_principles.md

 layout: default
 title: Tracking principles
 nav_order: 2
-description: "How to track your leads's behavior"
+description: "How to track your users' behavior"
 ---
 {% include variables.md %}

 # Tracking principles

-A strong tracking infrastructure implemented on your website and app will allow you to better understand your leads' behavior.
+A strong tracking infrastructure implemented on your website and app will allow you to better understand your users' behavior.
-Here are some of the main questions people have when it comes to lead tracking :
+Here are some of the main questions people have when it comes to user tracking :
 * how can we unify data from the website ?
 * which tools to use ? how to integrate them ?
 * what about consent mode ? ad blockers ? data protection / gdpr ?